Controlled Zeno-Induced Localization of Free Fermions in a Quasiperiodic Chain: Localization length in the quantum Zeno regime

 \section{Localization length in the quantum Zeno regime}

 We now confront the effective static description in the Zeno regime developed in the previous section with numerical results obtained from the full QSD dynamics.
 The Lyapunov exponents are computed using the transfer-matrix method with a total iteration count of $20\,000$ (the initial transient behavior is discarded to ensure convergence and numerical stability).
-The QSD numerics is obtained from the steady-state QSD trajectories after orbital unscrambling and is averaged over multiple independent noise realizations, as described in Sec.~\ref{subsec:loc_length}, for a system size of $L=256$.
+The QSD numerics is obtained from the steady-state QSD trajectories after orbital unscrambling and is averaged over 96 independent noise realizations, as described in Sec.~\ref{subsec:loc_length}, for a system size of $L=256$.
 The time evolution is performed up to $t_{\text{final}}=1200$ with time step $dt=0.01$, while the unscrambling procedure precision is $10^{-24}$.

 Fig.~\ref{fig:phase_kappa_lambda} shows the Lyapunov exponent $\kappa$, computed from the effective theory using the transfer-matrix approach, across a range of quasiperiodic potential strengths $\lambda$ and measurement strengths $\gamma$.
 This parameter space naturally separates into several regimes, each characterized by a distinct balance between coherent hopping, quasiperiodicity, and measurement backaction; in several of these regimes, closed-form expressions for $\kappa$ can be derived (see Appendix~\ref{app:transfer_matrix} for the complete derivations).
+These regimes do not represent distinct physical phases; rather, they characterize limiting behaviors of the system.
+Regimes I--III correspond to the Zeno regime, defined operationally by the excellent agreement between the effective theory and QSD results (specifically, $|\xi_{\mathrm{QSD}}-\xi_{\mathrm{eff}}| \lesssim 0.025$, which holds approximately for $\gamma \gtrsim 4$).
+The remaining region, $\gamma \lesssim 4$, constitutes the weak-measurement Regime IV.
+Within the Zeno regime, we further distinguish three representative cases: Regime I, where measurement dominates over the quasiperiodic potential (the Lyapunov exponent is captured well by a closed-form expression to within $\approx 0.1\%$, or about $\lambda \lesssim 1$); Regime III, where both quasiperiodicity and measurement strength dominate (the corresponding closed-form expression is accurate to within $\approx 4\%$, or $\lambda \gtrsim 3$); and Regime II, which covers the intermediate-disorder window $1 \lesssim \lambda \lesssim 3$.
+Below, we discuss each regime, together with the accompanying QSD and effective theory results.